danielanetsova/user-system/README.md

 User System

 ### Description
-This project aims to create a database for storing data using the Code First approach, to write custom annotation and to complete some tasks.
+This project aims to create a database for storing data using the Code First approach, to write custom annotations and to complete some tasks.

 ### Tasks
 - Print all usernames and emails of users by given email provider.